pluginized-protocols/libxbgp/docs/source/dynamic_pluglet_insertion.rst

     Tells the size of the shared memory space in bytes.

 -n sequence_number
-    If the action is requesting changes in the PRE or POST anchor of a plugin, it tells on which pluglet the action will take place.
+    If the action is requesting changes in the PRE or POST anchor of a plugin, it tells of which pluglet the action will take place.
 The sequence number must be a positive number only.

 -j